Tenrys/csgo_richpresence/README.md

 # Installation, usage

-1. Place the `gamestate_integration_discordrpc.cfg` file in the `cfg` folder located in your game's installation directory.
-The game should now be trying to send info to the program when you restart it.
+1. Place the `gamestate_integration_discordrpc.cfg` file from this repository in the `cfg` folder located in your game's installation directory.
+The game should now be trying to send info to the program when you restart it. (port `3000` is used by default)
 2. Launch the program, **keep it open until you're done playing**.
-    - If you're a Windows user, all you should have to do is run the latest binary available in the [Releases](https://github.com/Tenrys/csgo_richpresence/releases) section.
+    - If you're a Windows user, all you should have to do is run the [latest release](https://github.com/Tenrys/csgo_richpresence/releases/latest)'s executable.
     - For other operating systems...
-I highly doubt CS:GO is even available for them in the first place so, figure it out yourself.
-You shouldn't need anything other than Python 3.6.4.
+I highly doubt CS:GO is even available for them in the first place, so figure it out yourself.
+You shouldn't need anything else other than Python 3.6.4.
 3. Watch your Discord status change according to what is happening in the game!

-No need to setup your own Discord application!
-Port `3000` is used by default.
+Yup, no need to setup your own Discord application!

 # Support